COVID-19 pandemic in Austria: Prevention measures

 On 4 September 2020, the Corona traffic light (Corona-Ampel) officially started operation in Austria.
 Due to the rising numbers of new infections, Austria's three large cities—Vienna, Linz and Graz—as well as the Tyrolean district of Kufstein lighted up in yellow (medium risk), while in the rest of the country the green light (low risk) had been in effect.

-On 28 September 2020, Vienna tightened its protective measures.
-People in Vienna are now required to leave their contact details when visiting restaurants, bars, and clubs in Vienna.
-Take-away restaurants are exempt from this new directive.

-On 19 October, the government announced that starting on 23 October non-work related meetings are limited to 6 people indoors and 12 people outdoors, leaving an exception for funerals.
+On 19 October, the government announced that starting on 23 October non-work related meetings were limited to 6 people indoors and 12 people outdoors, leaving an exception for funerals.

-On 31 October 2020, the government announced "Lockdown light" starting on the 3 November 2020.
-This meant that between 20:00 (8 PM) and 6:00 (AM) leaving the house was only possible in special circumstances, such as protection of life and possessions, helping others, for work and education and for physical and psychological regenaration outdoors.
+On 31 October 2020, the government announced "Lockdown light" starting on 3 November 2020.
+This meant that between 20:00 (8 PM) and 6:00 (AM) leaving the house was only possible in special circumstances, such as protection of life and possessions, helping others, for work and education and for physical and psychological regeneration outdoors.

 Trivia

 During the COVID-19 pandemic, several special deployments of various institutions and departments took place in Austria: